 So remember that when you spend your dollars on something in places such as this. don’t expect to get dollars in return, as in almost every case they will give you your change in Colones and at that point you will, to a certain extent be leaving it up to them as to what exchange rate they will use to give you back your change.

-The Basics on Costa Rica Currency
+The Basics on Money in Costa Rica

 Before going to Costa Rica I think its important that you have an understanding of the currency in Costa Rica and how works for those going as tourists.
 I don’t want to bore you but let me start of with just a brief history lesson so you have just a little background information on the currency in Costa Rica.